functionless/functionless/website/docs/integrations/event-bridge/event-bus.md

   }))
   .pipe(createOrUpdateFunction);

-// Delete events are sent to a spcific lambda function. bus
+// Delete events are sent to a specific lambda function. bus
   .when(this, "deleteRule", (event) => event["detail-type"] === "Delete")
   .map<Delete>((event) => ({